boscoh/pdbremix/readme.md

 	c = v3.combine(a, b)

-But if you do need to mess around with a transform, then you need to know that a transform is represented by a 4x3 matrix, of which the elements are accessed by:
+If you need to access the transform directly, transforms are represented as a 4x3 matrix, which are accesed by:

 	matrix_elem(matrix, i, j, val=None)

-The matrix consists of 2 parts:
+Like any affine transform matrix, it consists of:

 1. 3x3 rotational component: